Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

 However, stochasticity is crucial for learning the density on manifolds with non-trivial curvature.
 While obtaining a trajectory of the probability path for RFM during training requires a large number of simulation steps, we can obtain trajectories from the mixture process with only a few simulation steps thanks to its stochastic nature, which we empirically show in Section~\ref{sec:exp:abl}.
-Thus the existence of stochasticity dramatically reduces the number of in-training simulation steps compared to RFM, achieving $\times$12.8 speed up in training without sacrificing the performance.
-We demonstrate in Figure~\ref{fig:mesh_vis} and \ref{fig:mesh_vis_abl} that our method is able to model complex distribution on the manifold with only a few in-training simulation steps, whereas RFM completely fails in such a setting.
-Furthermore, we can leverage the Girsanov theorem to derive that our training objective in Eq.~\eqref{eq:importance_sampling} is guaranteed to minimize the KL divergence between the data distribution and the terminal distribution of our parameterized process, which does not apply to RFM as it is based on a deterministic process Additionally, the noise schedule provides flexible choices for designing the mixture process as we do not have any restrictions for $\sigma_t$, thus advantageous for modeling distributions on diverse manifolds.
+The existence of stochasticity dramatically reduces the number of in-training simulation steps compared to RFM, achieving $\times$12.8 speed up in training without sacrificing the performance.
+We demonstrate in Figures~\ref{fig:mesh_vis} and \ref{fig:mesh_vis_abl} that our method is able to model complex distribution on the manifold with only a few in-training simulation steps, whereas RFM completely fails in such a setting.
+Furthermore, we can leverage the Girsanov theorem to derive that our training objective in Eq.~\eqref{eq:importance_sampling} is guaranteed to minimize the KL divergence between the data distribution and the terminal distribution of our parameterized process, which does not apply to RFM as it is based on a deterministic process.

+\paragraph{Sampling} Generating samples with the Riemannian diffusion mixture can be achieved in two different ways: (1) simulating the approximation of the mixture process (Eq.~\eqref{eq:mixture_process}) and (2) simulating the probability flow (Eq.~\eqref{eq:probability_flow}).
+First, the mixture process can be approximated by using the drift estimation $\bm{s}^{\theta}_f$ as follows:

+which can be simulated using the Geodesic Random Walk~\citep{jorgensen1975central,debortoli2022rsgm}.
+Alternatively, the probability flow can be modeled by the ODE using the drift estimations $\bm{s}^{\theta}_f$ and $\bm{s}^{\phi}_b$ as follows: